 What is the payment schedule structure?

-Six milestone payments tied to inspection-verified completion stages: 10 percent at contract signing, 20 percent at demolition and structural complete, 20 percent at rough-in passed by Fairfax County inspector, 20 percent at cabinetry installed, 20 percent at countertops and appliances installed, 10 percent at final Fairfax inspection signed off.
-No payment is due before the prior milestone is documented complete.
+The payment schedule has six milestone payments.
+We require 10 percent at contract signing, 20 percent after demolition and structural completion, 20 percent after the Fairfax County rough-in inspection passes, 20 percent after cabinetry installation, 20 percent for countertops and appliances, and a final 10 percent after the final Fairfax inspection is signed off.